Wrist: Structure

-The distal radioulnar joint is a pivot joint located between the bones of the forearm, the radius and ulna.
-Formed by the head of the ulna and the ulnar notch of the radius, this joint is separated from the radiocarpal joint by an articular disk lying between the radius and the styloid process of the ulna.
+The distal radioulnar joint (DRUJ) is a pivot joint located between the distal ends of the radius and ulna, which make up the forearm.
+Formed by the head of the ulna (the bony knob on the back of the wrist) and the ulnar notch of the radius, the DRUJ is separated from the radiocarpal (wrist) joint by an articular disk lying between the radius and the styloid process of the ulna.
 The capsule of the joint is lax and extends from the inferior sacciform recess to the ulnar shaft.
-Together with the proximal radioulnar joint, the distal radioulnar joint permits pronation and supination.
+The DRUJ works with the proximal radioulnar joint (at the elbow) for pronation and supination.

-The radiocarpal joint or wrist joint is an ellipsoid joint formed by the radius and the articular disc proximally and the proximal row of carpal bones distally.
+The radiocarpal (wrist) joint is an ellipsoid joint formed by the radius and the articular disc proximally and the proximal row of carpal bones distally.
 The carpal bones on the ulnar side only make intermittent contact with the proximal side — the triquetrum only makes contact during ulnar abduction.
 The capsule, lax and un-branched, is thin on the dorsal side and can contain synovial folds.
 The capsule is continuous with the midcarpal joint and strengthened by numerous ligaments, including the palmar and dorsal radiocarpal ligaments, and the ulnar and radial collateral ligaments.

 The parts forming the radiocarpal joint are the lower end of the radius and under surface of the articular disk above; and the scaphoid, lunate, and triquetral bones below.
 The articular surface of the radius and the undersurface of the articular disk form together with a transversely elliptical concave surface, the receiving cavity.
 The superior articular surfaces of the scaphoid, lunate, and triquetrum form a smooth convex surface, the condyle, which is received into the concavity.